-First of all, we sat down and reflected on the values we wanted to convey to our sons: Faith, respect for women, and a good work ethic were our conclusions.
+First of all, we sat down and reflected on the values we wanted to convey to our sons: Faith, respect for women, and a good work ethic.

-We thought about how we could achieve this, and looked for help.
-We read books, got advice from families more advanced in the parenting process than us.
+We thought about how we could achieve this.
+We read books, got advice from families further along in the parenting process than us.
 We learned a lot and kept what seemed to apply to our situation.

-Our lifeline prayer for each of them has been.
+Prayer was our lifeline.
 "Five boys?
 How am I going to help them grow into men, Lord?”
-I remember this question I asked God as if it were yesterday.
+I remember asking God this question, as if it were yesterday.

 "How can a young man keep his way pure?”
-Asks the psalmist in Psalm 119:9a.
+Asks the Psalm 119:9a.

-In response to this question, God led us in all kinds of verses in Psalms and Proverbs, that became guidelines for our parenting.
+In response to this question, we were led to verses in Psalms and Proverbs, that became guidelines for our parenting.

-For example, we decided to have family devotions in the morning, five days a week, where everyone could sing, express themselves and pray around a Bible passage.
-Each day, we had a recurring prayer theme in addition to specific topics which flexed around the events of our family life.
+For example, we decided to have family devotions in the morning, five days a week, where everyone could sing, express themselves, and pray around a Bible passage.
+Each day, we had a recurring prayer theme in addition to specific topics, led by events of our family life.

 One book in particular that was influential for our journey was, Raising Modern Day Knights by Robert Lewis.

-So we set up for our sons these rites of passage:
+So we set up these rites of passage for our sons:

-At age 12-13, I took my boys one by one, once a month, to have a conversation with them about what it meant to be a man, to teach them about women, sexuality, and how to have a good work ethic...
+At age 12-13, I took my boys one by one, once a month, to have a conversation with them about what it meant to be a man, women, sexuality, and work...
 I did not position myself only as their father, but as a man myself, sharing some of my own experiences with them.

 These conversations have become a moment of privileged relationship building that still serves as a regular basis for deep conversations between them and me.